 It's strawberry season here in Ontario and oh my goodness, do you know what that means?

-Yup, it means it's time to start making fresh strawberry shortcake whenever possible!
+Yup, it means it's time to make strawberry shortcake whenever possible!
 YUM!

 On Dishes and Dust Bunnies, I often talk about how much the food and desserts of my childhood influence the recipes and creations I share with you.
-This recipe for classic strawberry shortcake is definitely inspired by the tasty ones my grandmother used to make.
+This classic strawberry shortcake recipe is definitely inspired by the tasty ones my grandmother used to make.

 I remember excitedly rushing to pick fresh strawberries straight from the garden at my grandmother's house to use in her tasty shortcakes.
 I'd carry my little basket and get right to work. 🙂

-When it was dinner time, my grandfather would return back to the house after a long day of splitting wood fire wood or from his other duties as a farmer.
-I still remember how happy Papa was when Grammie would surprize him with freshly made strawberry shortcake after dinner.
+When it was dinner time, my grandfather would return back to the house after a long day of splitting wood for fire wood or from his other duties as a farmer.
+I still remember how happy Papa was when Grammie would surprise him with freshly made strawberry shortcake after dinner.

 It was the perfect reward for a day of hard work on the farm! 😀